Aliwarasi/Exploratory-Data-Analytics-/README.md

 The aim of this project is to showcase how EDA can transform raw data into meaningful stories by uncovering patterns, trends, and relationships that support informed decision-making.
 This project serves as a comprehensive guide to performing EDA with practical, real-world applications.

-The project includes various stages:
+The EDA includes various stages:

 Data Exploration: Developing a deep understanding of the dataset’s structure and attributes.

 Data Cleaning: Handling missing values, outliers, and inconsistencies to enhance data quality and reliability.